-Sabi Sand Game Reserve Featured, Parks and Reserves
+Sabi Sand Game Reserve Travel Guide

-The Sabi Sand Game Reserve is adjacent to the Kruger National Park.
-It is a collection of privately-owned game reserves which have dropped their fences by mutual agreement.
-There is also no fence between the Sabi Sand Game Reserve and the Kruger National Park, allowing the free movement of animals through the reserve.
-It is known as South Africa's top luxury safari destination, and the best place in the world for viewing leopards in the wild.
+Bordering Kruger National Park, the Sabi Sand Game Reserve is a collection of privately-owned game reserves which have dropped their fences by mutual agreement.
+There is also no fence between the Sabi Sand Game Reserve and Kruger, allowing the free movement of animals through the reserve.
+Sabi Sand is without a doubt South Africa's top luxury safari destination and the best place in the world to see leopards in the wild.

-- ∞ Large selection of luxury safari lodges
+- Large selection of luxury safari lodges

-- ∞ Excellent Big 5 game viewing
+- Excellent Big 5 game viewing

-- ∞ Off-road game drives and night drives are possible
+- Off-road game drives and night drives are possible

 Off-road game drives

 A key difference between the Sabi Sand Game Reserve and Kruger National Park is that the open safari vehicles are permitted to drive off-road to get closer to the animals.
 Off-roading is prohibited in the Kruger Park itself where vehicles have to stay on the roads.
 This means the quality of big cat sightings are usually better in Sabi Sand than in Kruger Park and photography is easier because you can position the vehicle with the sun behind you.

 Also, trackers are able to follow the tracks of Big 5 animals, making it easier to find some of the more elusive ones.
 Game drives usually continue after dark with spotlights, allowing you to view the nocturnal animals and predators which are more active at night.

 These things, along with the ideal habitat, have made the Sabi Sand Game Reserve famous for being the best place in the world to see leopards in the wild.
 They are spotted frequently and you can get very close to them.